-The purpose of the Placement Examination is to assess each student's skills in mathematics, reading, and English, and determine the appropriate beginning courses in each discipline.
+The purpose of the Placement Examination is to assess each student's skills in mathematics, reading and English and determine the appropriate course placement in each discipline.
+The examination generates a profile of each student's reading, mathematics, and writing skills based on test scores and other information supplied by the student.
 The placement system is designed to place students into courses in which they may build on their current skills and advance through the curriculum at the pace best suited to their needs and abilities.

-All students who plan to enroll in English, mathematics, or reading courses or courses with a heavy reading content or math content; those who plan to graduate or transfer units to another institution; and concurrently enrolled high school students are required to complete the Placement Examination prior to enrolling into classes.
-The examination generates a profile of each student's reading, mathematics, and writing skills based on test scores and other information supplied by the student.
-Placement based on this multiple measures approach is mandatory.
-Students may challenge the placement by filing a prerequisite challenge form with the Student Services Department.
-The results of the challenge are final.
-Students should seek counselor assistance when filing a prerequisite challenge.

-Students may take the Placement Examination no more than three times in a 2-year period and not more than twice in any semester.
-There is a 30-day waiting period for retests.
-The placement examination may not be used to supplant a failed prerequisite course or to skip a course in a sequence of courses.
+Students may take the Placement Examination no more than three times in a two-year period and not more than twice in any semester.
+There is a thirty day waiting period for retests.
+The Placement Examination may not be used to supplant or to skip a course in a seguence of courses.
 Placement scores may be valid for up to three years.
+Students with disabilities or special testing needs should discuss options and accommodations with a counselor or Disabled Student Program and Services staff.
+The Yuba College Assessment and Testing Center complies with the provisions of the Americans with Disabilities Act.

+The following students are required to complete the Placement Examination prior to enrolling in classes: